michimau/daobs/README.md

 * webapp.url
 * webapp.username
 * webapp.password
-* solr.core.data: Define the data core name (useful if more than one daobs instance use the same Solr)
+* es.index.records: Define the data core name (useful if more than one daobs instance use the same Solr)
+* es.index.indicators: Define the indicator core name
-* solr.core.dashboard: Define the dashboard core name
+* es.index.dashboards: Define the dashboard core name

 Run the following command line and copy the WAR which is built in web/target/{{war.name}}.war.